nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 A `TransactionList` message MAY be broken up into smaller messages, each message should conform to these rules.
 Each part MUST also use the same `conversationID`.

-If a transaction can not be processed due to missing previous transaction, the node MUST send a `State` message.
+If a transaction can not be processed due to missing previous transaction, the node SHOULD send a `State` message.
 It SHOULD also stop processing any firther transactions from the list.

 ## 6. Set reconciliation protocol